-For the last decade, I have been working on a document called Procedures and Techniques.
+For the last decade or so, I have been working on a document called Boeing 777 Procedures and Techniques.
 It has it’s genesis in what was originally a Common Errors document based on observations of Pilot/Student actions in the Simulator – but most particularly Instructor/Examiner activity in the Brief/Sim/Debrief as well.

 Over the years this document has grown.
 It’s morphed from a document that purely adds to what Boeing say in the FCOM/FCTM (and elsewhere); to a document that explains what Boeing (likely) intend in the FCOM/FCTM, and how that works in the Simulator and in the Aircraft during Airline Operations.
 It details and explains Procedures; describes Techniques – but more than this it seeks to raise levels of understanding about why we do certain things the way do – or do not do certain things.

 While I wrote it for my Airline, our Instructors, our Pilots – much of the content is universally relevant to all 777 operations – and wider.
 I’ve been fascinated where it’s turned up.
 At one point I needed some kind of simulation software on my PC to make training material.
 I discovered PMDG’s excellent B777-200/300 product and Rockwell Collins excellent Prepar3D.
 While wandering around the PMDG B777 forum I was fascinated to discover that most of the avid B777 simmers were referring to a 2011 copy of Procedures and Techniques when trying to add real-airline realism to their hobby.

 Meanwhile I’ve seen the content popup in several Middle Eastern and Asian 777 carriers, as well as a certain Australian 787 operator …

 I’ve spent the past several weeks combing through, reviewing the content and removing identifying references to my own (or any) airline.
 That said – the essence of this document is my voice to our pilots and instructors, so I hope you find the content speaks to you as well.